ezbc/ezbc.github.io/_posts/2015-08-05-hidden-thesis-ideas.md

 ## Applying Wavelets to the CHILES Dataset

+The main goals of applying wavelet decomposition to the CHILES dataset are

+1. Denoise the HI cubes

+2. Compress the HI cubes to smaller data volumes

+3. Identify coherent structures in position and velocity

 ### What is Wavelet Decomposition?

 Wavelet decomposition is similar to Fourier decomposition, with the main